JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 With a composable package ecosystem, the only thing holding you back is the ability to figure out new ways to compose the parts.

-In this blog post we will show how to easily, efficiently, and robustly use steady state nonlinear solvers with neural networks in Julia.
-We will showcase the relationship between steady states and ODEs, thus making a connection between the methods for Deep Equilibrium Models (DEQs) and Neural ODEs.
+In this blog post, we will show how to easily, efficiently, and robustly use steady state nonlinear solvers with neural networks in Julia.
+We will showcase the relationship between steady states and ODEs, thus connecting the methods for Deep Equilibrium Models (DEQs) and Neural ODEs.
 We will then show how [DiffEqFlux.jl](https://diffeqflux.sciml.ai/dev/) can be used as a package for DEQs, showing how the composability of the Julia ecosystem naturally lends itself to extensions and generalizations